Metaloziz/native_js/README.md

 objects; that is, if S is a subtype of T, then objects of type T in a program may be replaced with objects of type S without altering any of the desirable properties of that program (e.g. correctness)."

+## --- Interface segregation principle:

+In the field of software engineering, the interface segregation principle (ISP) states that no code should be forced to depend on methods it does not use.
+ISP splits interfaces that are very large into smaller and more specific ones so that clients will only have to know about the methods that are of interest to them.
 __________________________________________________________________________________________________________________________________________________________________

 # The Catalog of Design Patterns